 - Charter.
 The Compensation Committee shall, from time to time as it deems appropriate, but no less frequent than annually, review and reassess the adequacy of this Charter and recommend any proposed changes to the Board for approval.

 - Annual Self-Evaluation.
 At least annually, the Compensation Committee shall evaluate its own performance.

 - Additional Duties.
 The Compensation Committee shall have such other duties as may be delegated from time to time by the Board.

 D. Procedures and Administration

 - Meetings.
-The Compensation Committee shall meet as often as it deems necessary in order to perform its responsibilities.
+The Compensation Committee shall meet as often as it deems necessary in order to perform its responsibilities and take action upon the affirmative vote of a majority of its members.
 The Compensation Committee may also act by unanimous written consent in lieu of a meeting.
 The Compensation Committee shall keep such records of its meetings as it shall deem appropriate.

 - Independent Advisors.
-The Compensation Committee is authorized, without further action by the Board, to engage such independent legal and other advisors as it deems necessary or appropriate to carry out its responsibilities.
+In its sole discretion, the Compensation Committee is authorized, without further action by the Board, to appoint, retain or obtain the advice of and to terminate such independent legal and other advisors as it deems necessary or appropriate to carry out its responsibilities.
 Such independent advisors may be the regular advisors to the Company.
 The Compensation Committee is empowered, without further action by the Board, to cause the Company to pay the compensation of such advisors as established by the Compensation Committee.

 - Investigations.
 The Compensation Committee shall have the authority to conduct or authorize investigations into any matters within the scope of its responsibilities as it shall deem appropriate, including the authority to request any officer, employee or advisor of the Company to meet with the Compensation Committee or any advisors engaged by the Compensation Committee.